rubiii/localplants/expo-app/README.md

 ## TODO

 [ ] - Use `useSyncConnectionStatus`.
-[ ] - Disable sync by default and add authentication.
 [ ] - Add reasonable limits.
 [ ] - Get on Expo Updates.